mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 The term Game Design Patterns (GDP) use used in different ways.
 It can be used to describe the kind of code programming patterns that are used to structure code and keep it architecturally neat thus facilitating code sharing and extension.
 These patterns would be invisible to the end player of the game.
 The term also describes common patterns of game play and design that are visible to the player.
 Indeed players may become very familiar with these GDPs as they build their literacy as players about what they like or dislike about game they play.
 The results of this chapter focus on the second interpretation of GDPs.
 Eriksson and colleagues [-@eriksson_using_2019] use the second interpretation rephrasing slightly as gameplay design patterns, thus placing emphasis on the exposure to the user via playing the game.
 They described the utility of games design patterns as a _lingua franca_ for game developers.
 Other benefits cited are GDP as a source of creative inspiration and as an aid to problem-solving.
 Their research builds on related research which complied a list of GDP patterns as a public collection (available at http://virt10.itu.chalmers.se/) [@bjork_patterns_2005].

+In my own game making model students picked missions from a choice of printed resources.
+There were four colour themed categories of missions. _Game mechanics_ are features to do with the actions of the game. _Game space_ patterns address the layout of the game. _Game polish_ patterns involve adding music, backgrounds, graphics and story elements.
+Finally _System and Challenge_ patterns look at how different elements interact to create challenge in the game.
+An example of a game mechanic design pattern follows.

+PRINTED CARD TEXT BEGINS

+Your mission is to apply the following pattern to your game.
+There are supporting step-by-step resources available if you need them.
+When you finish be sure to reflect on how adding this pattern helps your understanding of the computing concepts and similar patterns listed.
+This concludes your mission.

+* **Name of Game Design Pattern:** Jumping on Enemies to Zap them

+* **Type Pattern:** Game Mechanic

+* **Description:** If the player is descending from a jump when they touch the enemy the player is zapped and in this case disappears.

+* **Need for Pattern:** Enemies create challenge and being able to jump on an enemy is a good way of clearing the area you want to explore.

+* **Coding Concepts involved:** Arrays[^8], Change Listener[^9]

+* **Links to other Computing Patterns:** Systems Dynamics[^10]

+* **Related Game Patterns:** You'll need to have added the **Add Enemies** pattern to your game before you can add this one.

+PRINTED CARD TEXT ENDS

 <!-- NOTE - RETURN TO THEIR EXTENSIVE LIST OF ERIKSSON - AND THE DESIGN CHOICE OF HOW BIG A LIST TO MAKE ESPECIALLY FOR NOVICE CODERS -->
 <!-- From Eriksson article - explore in more depth in Lit Review..